2024–25 Jordanian First Division League

 The 2024–25 Jordanian First Division League started on 15 September 2024 and concluded on 27 February 2025.
 Sama Al-Sarhan were declared as winners of the competition.

 The league featured 10 teams from the 2023 campaign, two new teams relegated from the 2023–24 Pro League: Sahab and Al-Jalil, and two new teams promoted from the 2023 Jordanian Second Division League: Al-Karmel and Jerash.
 Reserve teams are also been introduced to the league, with the participation of Al-Wehdat (B) and Al-Hussein (B).

-As of 27 December 2024, Doqarah have also been included in the league, after the Jordan Football Association reversed their decision to not promote the club, who had originally won the 2023 Jordanian Second Division League.
+As of 27 December 2024, Doqara have also been included in the league, after the Jordan Football Association reversed their decision to not promote the club, who had originally won the 2023 Jordanian Second Division League.

-On 8 March 2025, the Jordan Football Association (JFA) announced that Jerash would return to the Jordanian Second Division League, following a successful appeal by Doqarah at the Court of Arbitration for Sport.
+On 8 March 2025, the Jordan Football Association (JFA) announced that Jerash would return to the Jordanian Second Division League, following a successful appeal by Doqara at the Court of Arbitration for Sport.
 However, on 3 April 2025, the JFA reversed its decision and confirmed that Jerash would be promoted to the upcoming 2025 Jordanian First Division League alongside Al-Tura.
 This decision was based on Article 19, which requires two clubs to be promoted from the Second Division, and Jerash and Al-Tura were the only remaining clubs from the abandoned season.

 Teams

 A total of 16 teams were originally contesting the league, including 10 sides from the 2023 season, two relegated from the 2022 Pro League, two promoted from the 2022 Jordanian Second Division League, as well as an introduction to reserve sides to the league, with Al-Wehdat and Al-Hussein fielding two reserve sides.
 The results involving the reserve sides will get excluded when determining the final teams’ positions, and are only used for financial rewards purposes in determining the top three teams at the end of the tournament.

-As of 27 December 2024, Doqarah became the 17th member of the league, after the Jordan Football Association reversed their ruling to not promote the club, after being the original winners of the 2023 Jordanian Second Division League.
+As of 27 December 2024, Doqara became the 17th member of the league, after the Jordan Football Association reversed their ruling to not promote the club, after being the original winners of the 2023 Jordanian Second Division League.